tderflinger/arduino-aeration-indicator/README.md

 ## Description

 The [CCS811 sensor](https://ams.com/ccs811) from [ams](https://ams.com) is used to measure indoor air quality.
 It can sense CO2 and TVOC.
-This simple project uses the CCS811 sensor and the Arduino Uno to light an LED when the CO2 and TVOC levels surpass a certain configurable threshold.
+This simple project uses the [CCS811 sensor breakout board](https://www.joy-it.net/en/products/SEN-CCS811V1) from Joy-it and the Arduino Uno to light an LED when the CO2 and TVOC levels surpass a certain configurable threshold.
 This signals that the room should be aerated.